-During the ban on construction work in Delhi and the NCR for seven days to bring down the smog levels in the capital in November 2016, ActionAid and its partner NMAA demanded justice for the construction workers.
-Lieutenant Governor of Delhi, Najib Jung, ordered the Delhi government to get builders and contractors to pay wages to the affected workers.
+During the ban on construction work in Delhi and the NCR for seven days to bring down the smog levels in the capital in November 2016, ActionAid and its partner NMAA asked for compensation for the construction workers.
+Lieutenant Governor of Del-hi, Najib Jung, ordered the Delhi government to getbuilders and contractors to pay wages to the affected workers.
 He said in his notice that workers have nothing to do with the pollution rise; it is the social responsibility of builders and contractors to provide wages with or without work.

-317 construction workers (208 men and 109 women) received tools and safety equipment

-68 received cycles from the DBOCWWB

-1,506 construction workers registered with the DBOCWWB and received labour identity cards.
+317 construction workers (208 men and 109 women) received tools and safety equipment 68 received cycles from the DBOCWWB 1,506 construction workers registered with the DBOCWWB and received labour identity cards.

-Advocacy for Wage Hike
+Engaging for Wage Hike

-- As a result of its continued advocacy efforts, ActionAid was included in the Minimum Wage Advisory Committee of the Delhi government.
-ActionAid recommended a 37 per cent hike in minimum wage rates, which the state government accepted and notified on 3 March 2017.
-However, the bill needs to get the assent of the President of India before being implemented as a law. - " Following the continued efforts of different groups, the Karnataka government set March 2017 as the deadline for the abolition of the contract system and issued a notification/order to increase the minimum wages of contract-based pourakarmikas from Rs 7,000 to 14,000. - " A mass meeting of the kendu leaf pluckers was organized in March in Bargarh, Odisha.
+- " As a result of its continued Engaging efforts, Ac-tionAid was included in the Minimum Wage Advi-sory Committee of the Delhi government.
+Action-Aid recommended a 37 per cent hike in minimum wage rates, which the state government accept-ed and notified on 3 March 2017.
+However, the bill needs to get the assent of the President of India before being implemented as a law. - " Following the continued efforts of different groups, the Karnataka government set March 2017 as the deadline for the abolition of the con-tract system and issued a notification/order to increase the minimum wages of contract-basedpourakarmikas from Rs 7,000 to 14,000. - " A mass meeting of the kendu leaf pluckers was organized in March in Bargarh, Odisha.
 Around 300 pluckers assembled to discuss wages and work facilities.
-The range officer addressed the gathering and assured timely bush cutting, weekly payment of wages, non-engagement of child labour, insurance coverage for leaf pluckers and so on.
+The range officer addressed the gather-ing and assured timely bush cutting, weekly pay-ment of wages, non-engagement of child labour, insurance coverage for leaf pluckers and so on.

-Advocacy for Rights of Migrant Brick-Kiln Workers in Telangana and Andhra Pradesh
+Engaging with Migrant Brick-Kiln Workers in Telanganaand Andhra Pradesh

-After the attacks by brick kiln owners on activists and AAI group members, the murder of a pregnant worker in Karimnagar brick kiln and the transfer of the 'hand chopping' case from the Supreme Court to Hyderabad High Court Bench, there was a meeting of the Solidarity Committee for Brick Kiln Workers of Telangana state.
-The Solidarity Committee agreed on the need to form a union of migrant workers, which had not been allowed before the formation of Telangana state.
+After the attacks by brick kiln owners on activitiessand AAI group members, the murder of a pregnantworker in Karimnagar brick kiln and the transfer of the 'hand chopping' case from the Supreme Courtto Hyderabad High Court Bench, there was a meet-ing of the Solidarity Committee for Brick Kiln Work- ers of Telangana state.
+The Solidarity Committeeagreed on the need to form a collective of migrant workers, which had not been allowed before theformation of Telangana state.

-State-Level Assembly of Informal Workers in Bhubaneswar
+State-Level Assembly of InformalWorkers in Bhubaneswar

 The Anasangathia Sramik Manch with the support of AAI and its partner CCWD, organised a state-level assembly of informal workers in Bhubaneswar to discuss, and find solutions to, issues related to unorganised workers.
-A charter of demands supported by 30,000 signatures was submitted to the Prime Minister.

 Supporting Street Vendors in Delhi, Karnataka and Andhra Pradesh and other groups, the Delhi government accepted the suggestion to amend the notification regarding the ban on cooking food by the roadside.
 The NHF had highlighted the ban's impact upon the lives of lakhs of street vendors.
-Representations to the labour minister and chief minister of Delhi, the Delhi Dialogue Commission, chief secretary of Delhi government, and secretary of the Urban Development Department of Delhi government have been successful in bringing about changes in the 'rules and schemes' under the Street Vendors (Protection of Livelihood and Regulation of Street Vending) Act, 2014.
-The proposed amendment will provide more strength to the Town Vending Committee, with 40 per cent representation of elected street vendors' leaders, making them the decision- making and enforcing body.
+Representations to the la-bour minister and chief minister of Delhi, the Delhi Dialogue Commission, chief secretary of Delhi gov-ernment, and secretary of the Urban Development Department of Delhi government have been suc- cessful in bringing about changes in the 'rules and schemes' under the Street Vendors (Protection of Livelihood and Regulation of Street Vending) Act, 2014.
+The proposed amendment will provide more strength to the Town Vending Committee, with 40per cent representation of elected street vendors' leaders, making them the decisionmaking and enforcing body.
 A hawker certificate will now be valid for nine years.